lidofinance/lido-dao/docs/scratch-deploy.md

 1. Run `yarn install` (get sure repo dependencies are installed)
 2. Run the node on default port 8545 (for the commands see subsections below)
 3. Set test account private key `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80` to `accounts.json` under `/eth/local` like `"local": ["<private key>"]` (see `accounts.sample.json` for example)
-4. Run the deploy script `bash dao-local-deploy.sh` from root repo directory
+4. Run the deploy script `bash scripts/scratch/dao-local-deploy.sh` from root repo directory
 5. Check out the deploy artifacts in `deployed-local.json`

 ### Anvil